 The University Enrichment Committee (UEC) invites proposals for travel funding for full-time students whose independent work has been accepted for presentation at regional or national conferences.
-The maximum limit on each award is $500.
-Student co-presenters will share a single grant.
+The maximum limit on each individual award is $500.
+Student co-presenters must apply individually for conference support funding, up to a maximum of $500 for each individual co-presenter.
+The total amount available for all co-presenters will not exceed $1,000 for the entire group, regardless of the number of co-presenters.
 Students may receive no more than one UEC conference travel award per academic year.

 Conference travel scheduled for the current academic year is eligible for consideration.
 Applications will be considered throughout the year on a rolling basis, as long as they are submitted by April 15.